- A 401(k) is an employer-sponsored savings plan that companies can offer to help employees save money for retirement.

 Depending on your plan, you may need to let eligible employees know that it’s available before it goes into effect – typically 30 days prior to the effective date.

-Key takeaway: When you’re ready for a startup 401(k), decide if you want to use multiple companies or one to handle everything, and whether you want to match employees’ contributions.
-Then, look for a plan provider that offers transparent pricing, easy setup, integration with payroll, compliance support and an assortment of plans.
+Key takeaway: When you’re ready to introduce a startup 401(k), decide whether you want to use multiple companies or one to handle everything and whether you want to match employees’ contributions.
+Then, look for a plan provider that offers transparent pricing, easy implementation, integration with payroll, compliance support and an assortment of plans.

 Establishing a 401(k) plan can help business owners attract and retain better talent.
 By helping employees save for retirement, team members become more invested in their jobs.
 Many of the costs when establishing a 401(k) plan are tax-deductible, making them even more enticing to business owners.
 However, it’s vital that employers follow legal guidelines to prevent noncompliance that can lead to penalties and fines.
 Learn more about small business retirement plans.

 Kimberlee Leonard contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.